Lower T-count with faster algorithms: Benchmarks

 The benchmarks results are a good demonstration of the advantages and disadvantages of the AlphaTensor-Quantum method and the \texttt{FastTODD} procedure.
 Moreover, the results indicate that these two algorithms are not really in direct competition but rather represent complementary approaches.
 One of the differences between the two methods is that AlphaTensor-Quantum performs a complete resynthesis of the Hadamard-free parts of the quantum circuit.
 This implies that AlphaTensor-Quantum cannot be used to improve upon existing quantum circuits that may be already well optimized.
 For instance, whether or not the number of the number of $T$ gates in the ``GF($2^n$) Mult" input circuit is well optimized will not change the circuit produced by AlphaTensor-Quantum.
 The main advantage of this resynthesis approach of AlphaTensor-Quantum is that it can be used to discover radically different circuits that have much lower number of $T$ gates.
-We can clearly see that this is the case for the GF($2^n$) multiplier circuits: the input circuit contains $\mathcal{O}(n^2)$ but AlphaTensor-Quantum finds a circuit with a number of $CCZ$ gates similar to the method of Theorem~\ref{thm:gf_mult} which produces a circuit with $\mathcal{O}(n^{1.58})$ $CCZ$ gates.
-This demonstrates that AlphaTensor-Quantum could be used to give valuable insights for the design of efficient synthesis method.
+We can clearly see that this is the case for the GF($2^n$) multiplier circuits: the input circuit contains $\mathcal{O}(n^2)$ but AlphaTensor-Quantum finds a circuit with a number of $CCZ$ gates similar to the method of Reference~\cite{vandaele2025quantum} which produces a circuit with $\mathcal{O}(n^{1.58})$ $CCZ$ gates.
+This demonstrates that AlphaTensor-Quantum could be used to give valuable insights for the design of efficient synthesis methods.
 On the contrary, the \texttt{FastTODD} procedure does not perform well on the ``GF($2^n$) Mult" circuits containing $\mathcal{O}(n^2)$ $CCZ$ gates.
-However, the \texttt{FastTODD} procedure can be used to optimize the number of $T$ gates in the circuit produced by the method given in Theorem~\ref{thm:gf_mult}.
+However, the \texttt{FastTODD} procedure can be used to optimize the number of $T$ gates in the circuit produced by the method given in Reference~\cite{vandaele2025quantum}.
 The \texttt{FastTODD} procedure could also be used to improve the solution of AlphaTensor-Quantum.
 For instance, as shown in Table~\ref{tab:bench_gf}, some of the circuits produced by AlphaTensor-Quantum contain an even number of $T$ gates.
-As indicated by the subadditivity theorem, applying the \texttt{FastTODD} procedure on these circuits will necessarily reduce the number of $T$ gates.
+In such cases, the parity table associated with the circuit satisfies all the conditions of Theorem~\ref{thm:tohpe}.
+Consequently, applying the \texttt{FastTODD} procedure on these circuits will necessarily reduce the number of $T$ gates.